 Best Practices for Metadata Tagging

 Obviously, for metadata tagging to work well, you should have a clearly defined process for assigning tags to your digital assets.
 (That’s where a DAM solution like MerlinOne comes in.)
-Here are a few best practices to get the most out of metadata tagging:
+Here are a few best practices to get the most out of your metadata tags:

 - Keep your users in mind – Think about the information your users are most likely to associate with different types of assets.
 For instance, your users might associate keywords such as color, date, or subject with photos.
 This is the information they’re most likely to search for when trying to retrieve a particular asset.